evolutionary facts

 The Conclusion:

-Whoever tries to exceed the speed limit set by evolutionary adaptation will get a speeding ticket.
+Whoever exceeds the speed limit set by evolutionary adaptation will crash.

 Regional Evolution and Biological Adaptation: